1a. οἱ πονηροὶ εἰς τὸ κέρδος μόνον ἀποβλέπουσιν.

 ἐργάσῃ: 2nd sing.
 1st aor. subj. mid. > ἐργάζομαι.

-μηδέν: The negation is strengthened in the Greek by the negative particles, but, in translating, μηδέν becomes equivalent to τὶ.
+μηδέν: the negation is strengthened in the Greek by the negative particles, but, in translating, μηδέν becomes equivalent to τὶ.

 4d. αἰδοῦς παρὰ πᾶσιν, etc.: "you will be worthy of respect with all."

-αἰδοῦς: gen. contract > αἰδώς, governed by ἄξιος.
+αἰδοῦς: gen. > αἰδώς, governed by ἄξιος.

 ἔσει: 2nd sing fut. ind. > εἰμί, with the Attic termination, instead of the common ἔσῃ.